Toloka/docs/en/guide/concepts/goldenset.md

 - Tolokers need to attach a file to their assignment.
 - Tolokers need to transcribe text.
 - Tolokers need to select objects in a photo.
 - Tasks don't have a correct or incorrect response.
-For example: "Which image do you like best?" or "Choose the page design option that you like best".
+For example: “Which image do you like best?” or “Choose the page design option that you like best”.

 ## How to configure {#rule-golden}